-Rosalind teaches at East Side Elementary in Marietta, Georgia.
+Rosalind is a teacher at East Side Elementary in Marietta, Georgia.
 She has three grown children and a new grandson.
-Rosalind has co-authored three children's books with a dear friend, Kathleen Howard.
-Her newest book, Thunder & a Lightning Bug Named Lou, is illustrated by Angela C. Hawkins and was released in December 2016.
+She is the author of five children’s books.
+Her book, Thunder & a Lightning Bug Named Lou, illustrated by Angela C. Hawkins, was released December 2016.
+She is excited to share her newest story, Once Upon a Zoo, with everyone—especially her grandchildren.

 ONCE UPON A ZOO